Phone: 919.469.8700 x102

 Lori was claimed in the waters of baptism as an infant, ordained as a Minister of Word and Sacrament by the Presbytery of New Hope in 1993.
 After serving as Associate Minister at First Presbyterian, Durham, for ten years, she entered the world of Intentional Interim Ministry and has had the honor of serving four interims thus far: Roanoke Island Presbyterian, Manteo; Pilgrim UCC, Durham; Butner Presbyterian; and West Raleigh Presbyterian.

 Lori has served on a number of Presbytery and Durham community committees.
-This marks the eighth year Lori has been one of the Spiritual Formation facilitators with first year students at Duke Divinity School.
+This marks the 10th year Lori has been one of the Spiritual Formation facilitators with first year students at Duke Divinity School.

 Education: BA, Trinity University, San Antonio, Texas MEd, University of Texas, Denton MDiv, Columbia Theological Seminary, Decatur, Georgia